What Do Your Baby's Noises Mean?

 Watching your baby learn new skills is an amazing experience!
 We understandably look for that first smile, word, and step.
 But did you know that there are milestones related to the seemingly simple noises that babies make?

-If you’ve ever wondered “What is my baby trying to tell me?,” read on!
+If you’ve ever wondered "How do babies communicate?" or “What's my baby trying to tell me?,” read on!
 Let’s explore the sounds that babies make, the milestones related to those vocalizations, and what the research says about “baby language.”
 We’ll also share some tips parents can use to help their baby communicate.

 Cooing